CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 Different IPv4 / IPv6 terminals SHOULD be assigned to dedicated subnets depending on the protocol used (IPv4 / IPv6 or IPv4 / IPv6 DualStack).

-#### NET.1.1.A21 Separation of the management areaIt should be used throughout an out-of-band management to manage the infrastructure.
+#### NET.1.1.A21 Separation of the management area
+It should be used throughout an out-of-band management to manage the infrastructure.
 All devices that are needed for the management of the IT infrastructure SHOULD be positioned in dedicated segments.
 Communication with these terminals SHOULD be controlled by a stateful packet filter (firewall).
 Communication from and to these management segments SHOULD be limited to the necessary management protocols with defined communication endpoints.

 The management area SHOULD include at least the following security segments, which SHOULD be further sub-divided depending on the security policy and the requirements specification: